rndMemex/ComputerVision/README.md

-# ComputerVision-with-OpenCV
+### ComputerVision

-Exercises in computer vision with OpenCV
+Computer vision in Python with OpenCV